On the second day of Christmas, my true love gave to me…sour cream and cherry muffins!

 Specifically, vegan sour cream muffins with dried cherries and an oatmeal crumble topping.
 Not a bad way to celebrate the end of a long week, nor to welcome the Christmas season officially.
 These muffins are delicious, and easy, but they’re also a wonderful idea for edible giving and festive brunch entertaining.
 Best of all, they’re 100% vegan, and they’re full of healthy little twists on traditional muffin recipes, including the fact that I made them with spelt flour and cashew cream in place of dairy.

-Preheat the oven to 350F and line or lightly oil a muffin baking dish.
+Preheat the oven to 350F and line or lightly oil a muffin pan.

-Combine the flour, baking powder, baking soda, flax, salt, and cinnamon in a large bowl.
+Mix together the flour, baking powder, baking soda, salt, and cinnamon in a large bowl.

 These muffins are so, so moist and delicious!
 I love how the cherries add tartness while also adding sweetness—it’s a nice alternative to the more commonplace dried cranberries.
 I can’t recommend these enough as a holiday treat—or a treat for any time of the year!
 Whether for a sweeter breakfast or as a mild dessert, these muffins are a joy.